 As leaders in Vermont treating pregnancy related conditions with acupuncture, Integrative Acupuncture frequently treats pregnancy induced nausea or morning sickness.
-Women we have worked with at our Montpelier, VT office for fertility often continue their care with us once pregnant to prevent the discomforts of early pregnancy, like morning sickness.
+Women we have worked with at our Montpelier and Williston, VT office for fertility often continue their care with us once pregnant to prevent the discomforts of early pregnancy, like morning sickness.
 We also meet new patients during this time of pregnancy, as they may be referred by their care provider for acupuncture, a natural and effective treatment for morning sickness.

 What Causes Morning Sickness?

 Morning sickness, also known as nausea gravidarum, is a condition that affects over 50% of all pregnant women.
 A woman feels nauseous, sometimes vomits and is often tired.
 Sometimes symptoms may be so severe that the woman suffers from dehydration, weight loss, alkalosis (a dangerous drop in the normal acidity of the blood) and hypokalemia (low blood potassium).

 When symptoms are very severe, the condition is called hyperemesis gravidarum, and develops in approximately 1% of all pregnancies.
 If nausea and vomiting is to occur it will usually do so during the 6th week of pregnancy, but in some cases it may strike during the second week.
 For many women the symptoms of morning sickness are their first signs of pregnancy.